- Why Eleventy?

 Make components and markup data-driven so that you don’t have a bunch of one-off copy-pasted HTML instances littered throughout your project.

-Serverless Friendly #
+Serverless Friendly Jump to heading

-Lean Web #
+Lean Web Jump to heading

 To be honest it’s kind of a stretch to relate Lean methodology to this project but the term just kinda feels right.

-Zero Config #
+Zero Config Jump to heading

 Zero config means that Eleventy can run without any command line parameters or configuration files.